puppetlabs/cisco_ios/README.md

 namevar

-Name, generally "settings", not used to manage the resource
+Name, generally "settings".
+Not used to manage the resource.

 #### network_interface

-Manage physical network interfaces, e.g. Ethernet1
+Manage physical network interfaces, for example, Ethernet1.

 ##### Properties